William Oughtred

-William Oughtred (5 March 1574 – 30 June 1660), also Owtred, Uhtred, etc., was an English mathematician and Anglican clergyman.
-After John Napier discovered logarithms and Edmund Gunter created the logarithmic scales (lines, or rules) upon which slide rules are based, Oughtred was the first to use two such scales sliding by one another to perform direct multiplication and division.
-He is credited with inventing the slide rule in about 1622.
+William Oughtred (/ˈɔːtərd/ ;5 March 1574 – 30 June 1660), also Owtred or Uhtred, was an English mathematician and Anglican clergyman.
+After John Napier discovered logarithms and Edmund Gunter created the logarithmic scales (lines, or rules) upon which slide rules are based, Oughtred was the first known to use two such scales in separate rods sliding by one another to perform direct multiplication and division.
+He is credited with being second inventing the slide rule instrument in about 1632.
 He also introduced the "×" symbol for multiplication and the abbreviations "sin" and "cos" for the sine and cosine functions.

 Clerical life

 Education

 The son of Benjamin Oughtred of Eton in Buckinghamshire (now part of Berkshire), William was born there on 5 March 1574/75 and was educated at Eton College, where his father, a writing-master, was one of his teachers.
-Oughtred had a passion for mathematics, and would often stay awake at nights to learn while others were sleeping.
-He then attended King's College, Cambridge, where he graduated BA in 1596/97 and MA in 1600, holding a fellowship in the college from 1595 to 1603.
+Oughtred had a passion for mathematics, and often stayed awake at night to learn while others were sleeping.
+He next attended King's College, Cambridge, where he graduated BA in 1596/97 and MA in 1600, holding a fellowship in the college from 1595 to 1603.
 He composed a Funeral Ode in Latin for Sir William More of Loseley Park in 1600.